 Table of Contents

 Last year, the pandemic urged abrupt shifts in the way we work.
-Mandatory transitioning to remote work, precautionary health measures, and forced layoffs caused uncertainty and doubt to employees and job seekers.
+Mandatory transitioning to remote work, precautionary health measures, and forced layoffs caused uncertainty and doubt among employees and job seekers.
 As a result, new career trends have started to surface, which will impact how professionals set their career goals going forward to 2021.

-If you’re currently looking for a job or exploring a career change, it’s normal to feel uneasy or at loss in this context.
+If you’re currently looking for a job or exploring a career change, it’s normal to feel uneasy or at a loss in this context.
 With the consequences of the COVID-19 crisis still unfolding in 2021, the job market will continue to be susceptible for a while.
 However, not everything is unpredictable.
 We’ve gathered some of the career trends that are easy to witness and likely to remain.

 1. Remote work and collaboration

 For many businesses, remote work is not just a temporary adjustment to adhere to physical distancing measures, but a long-term business solution.
 That’s why lots of companies, including Twitter and Facebook, announced that they’re moving to a remote-first culture, offering employees the opportunity to work from home indefinitely.
-For job seekers, this opens up a new set of opportunities to search for their dream job outside geographical borders and for employers it could translate to reduced property costs.
+For job seekers, this opens up a new set of opportunities to search for their dream job outside geographical borders, and for employers, it could translate to reduced property costs.

 At the same time, this means higher competition for candidates and demand for new skills.
-Being adaptable, strong in written communication, and proficient with tech are crucial to thrive in a virtual role and collaborate effectively with your teammates.
-If you’re planning to apply for remote roles, emphasize on or enhance those abilities to stand out.
+Being adaptable, strong in written communication, and proficient with tech is crucial to thrive in a virtual role and collaborate effectively with your teammates.
+If you’re planning to apply for remote roles, emphasize or enhance those abilities to stand out.

 However, working remotely is not as we experience it during the pandemic, that self-isolation is incumbent.
 It has lots of benefits, such as reduced commute time and more independence but for some, being sociable is part of their professional identity.
 This is often missing from virtual workplaces and could turn into an unpleasant experience for more extroverted employees in the long run.